-AMENDMENTThis guidance was reviewed and updated in December 2018 following the introduction of the General Data Protection Regulations (GDPR) and Data Protection Act 2018.
+AMENDMENTThis guidance was reviewed and updated in December 2018 following the introduction of the UK General Data Protection Regulations (UK GDPR) and Data Protection Act 2018.

 1. Adoption Panel Purpose and Function